Amalfi Coast

 Sorrento

 Not technically on the Amalfi Coast — it sits on the other side of the peninsula — but worth including because it solves the logistics problem that other bases don't.
-Sorrento has a train station (direct to Naples for airport connections), a flat centre that functions normally, a wider range of accommodation, and ferry connections to Positano, Capri, Amalfi, and the islands.
-For travellers combining the Amalfi Coast with Naples, Pompeii, or Capri, Sorrento as a base with day trips outperforms a Positano base with navigation headaches.
-Trafalgar uses Sorrento as a base for their Southern Italy itineraries for exactly this reason.
+Sorrento has a train station (direct to Naples for airport connections), a flat centre, a wider range of accommodation, and ferry connections to Positano, Capri, Amalfi, and the islands.
+For travellers combining the Amalfi Coast with Naples, Pompeii, or Capri, Sorrento as a base with day trips frequently outperforms a Positano base with daily navigation headaches.

 The SS163 coast road is a single carriageway shared between private cars, taxis, local buses, tourist coaches, scooters, and pedestrians.
 In July and August it is frequently at a standstill.
 A journey from Positano to Ravello that takes 45 minutes in May can take two hours in August.
-This is not a minor inconvenience — it is a structural fact about the Amalfi Coast that determines how you should plan every day.
+This is not a minor inconvenience — it is a structural fact about the Amalfi Coast that determines how you should plan every day of the trip.

-The response to this is simple: use the sea instead.
-The ferry network connecting Positano, Amalfi, Atrani, and Salerno is fast, inexpensive, and far more pleasant than any car journey.
-For most inter-town movement during the day, the ferry is faster than a taxi and transforms the experience.
-A private boat day — renting a small boat from a local operator or booking a guided boat trip — opens up sea caves, secluded swimming spots, and offshore perspectives unavailable by road.
+The response is simple: use the sea instead.
+The ferry network connecting Positano, Amalfi, Atrani, and Salerno is fast, inexpensive, and far more pleasant than any road journey in peak season.
+For most inter-town movement during the day, the ferry is faster than a taxi and transforms the experience of being on the coast.
+Boat tours and private boat hire from Positano and Amalfi are the single best upgrade available — sea caves, secluded swimming spots, the Li Galli islands, offshore perspectives that no road delivers.

 The logistics decisions that determine the trip

-• Use the ferry, not the road, for inter-town movement → The ferry from Positano to Amalfi takes 35 minutes and runs regularly from April to October.
+• Use the ferry, not the road → The ferry from Positano to Amalfi takes 35 minutes and runs regularly from April to October.
 Faster than driving in almost all conditions.
-Viator lists hop-on hop-off boat passes for the full coast.
+Book boat passes and day trips via GetYourGuide.

-• Book a private boat day → The single best upgrade available on an Amalfi Coast trip.
-A private boat with a skipper for the day — swimming in coves unreachable by road, lunch at anchor, sea caves, the Li Galli islands — costs €300–€600 depending on vessel size and duration.
-GetYourGuide lists options departing from Positano, Amalfi, and Sorrento.
+• Book a private boat day → The single best upgrade on an Amalfi trip.
+A private boat with skipper for the day — swimming in coves unreachable by road, lunch at anchor, sea caves — costs €300–€600 depending on vessel size.
+Departures from Positano, Praiano, Amalfi, and Sorrento.

-• Book restaurants weeks ahead in peak season → The best tables at the coast's top restaurants — Lo Scoglio in Marina del Cantone, Ristorante Rossellinis in Ravello, Il San Pietro's dining terrace — fill entirely.
-This is not a recommendation, it is a logistical fact.
+• Book restaurants well in advance in peak season → The best tables at the coast's top restaurants — Lo Scoglio in Marina del Cantone, Rossellinis in Ravello, Il San Pietro's dining terrace — fill entirely.
 If these are on the agenda, secure them before you leave home.

 • Arrive by boat if possible → The ferry from Sorrento or Naples into Positano on the first day — arriving from the sea with the town above you — is one of the great arrival experiences in travel.
 Worth engineering the itinerary to enable it.

-The 2026 Addition — Orient Express Paris to Amalfi
+The 2026 addition — Venice Simplon-Orient-Express Paris to Amalfi

-From May 2026 the Venice Simplon-Orient-Express runs its first Paris to Amalfi Coast route, with an exclusive stop at Pompeii before arriving at Caruso, A Belmond Hotel, in Ravello for a two-night stay.
-This is the most significant new Amalfi arrival experience of the year and changes the calculus for travellers already considering Ravello as a base.
+From May 2026 the Venice Simplon-Orient-Express runs its first Paris to Amalfi Coast route, with an exclusive stop at Pompeii before arriving at Caruso, a Belmond Hotel, in Ravello for a two-night stay.
+This is the most significant new Amalfi arrival experience of the season and changes the calculus for travellers already considering Ravello as a base.

-The combination of rail journey and arrival at one of Italy's finest hotels is a coherent luxury itinerary in itself.
-For travellers approaching from Paris or northern Europe, it is worth evaluating against a standard fly-and-transfer approach — the journey is part of the experience rather than the overhead.
+The combination of the VSOE journey and arrival at Caruso — one of the finest hotels in Italy, on a clifftop above Ravello with the coast spread below — is a coherent luxury itinerary in itself.
+For travellers approaching from Paris or northern Europe, the rail journey is part of the experience rather than the overhead.
+Our complete VSOE guide covers the route, the cabin options, and how to book.

 What is the best town to stay in on the Amalfi Coast?

-Positano is the most famous and most expensive — beautiful, social, very busy in peak season.
-Ravello is the quietest and most refined — clifftop, away from sea noise, outstanding views, the right choice for cultural depth.
-Praiano sits between them — genuine village character, lower prices, good sea access.
+It depends entirely on what the trip is for.
+Positano is the most photographed and most expensive — beautiful, social, good restaurants, very busy in peak season.
+Ravello is the quietest and most refined — clifftop, away from the sea, extraordinary views, the right choice for cultural depth and escape from the coastal crowds.
+Praiano sits between them — less visited than either, genuine village character, good sea access, lower prices.
 Amalfi town is the transport hub but not the best base for a luxury stay.

 Is the Amalfi Coast suitable for families with children?

 With caveats.
-Many hotels are built into cliff faces with steep steps and no flat ground.
-The coast road is narrow and frequently gridlocked.
-Families typically do better in Praiano or Maiori, or booking a villa above Positano with a private pool to reduce daily navigation of the town.
+The coast road is narrow, winding, and shared with buses — driving it with children requires patience.
+Many Amalfi Coast hotels are built into cliff faces with steep steps and no flat ground, which makes travelling with young children physically demanding.
+The beaches are small and stony.
+Families typically do better basing in Praiano or Maiori, which are flatter and less congested, or booking a villa above Positano with a private pool to eliminate daily navigation of the town.
+Plum Guide's family-suitable Amalfi properties are filtered for practicality as well as quality.

 When is the best time to visit the Amalfi Coast?

 May and September are the best months.
-July and August bring extreme crowds — the SS163 road is frequently gridlocked and the best restaurants require reservations made months ahead.
-October is worth considering for off-season rates with dramatically fewer tourists, though some properties close.
+June is still manageable.
+July and August bring extreme crowds — the SS163 coast road is frequently gridlocked and the best restaurants require reservations made months ahead.
+April is beautiful but some venues haven't yet opened for the season.
+October is worth considering for off-season rates and dramatically fewer tourists, though sea temperatures drop and some properties close.

 What is the best way to get around the Amalfi Coast?

-By boat and on foot.
-The coast road is spectacular but frequently gridlocked.
-The ferry network connecting Positano, Amalfi, and Salerno is faster than driving in peak season and dramatically more pleasant.
-A private boat day trip opens the coast entirely and is the single best value upgrade available.
+By boat where possible, and on foot.
+The coast road (SS163) is a spectacular but frequently gridlocked single-lane road shared with tour buses, local traffic, and pedestrians.
+The ferry network connecting Positano, Amalfi, Ravello via Atrani, and Salerno is underused and genuinely excellent — faster than driving in peak season and dramatically more pleasant.
+Private boat day trips open up the coast entirely and are the single best value upgrade available on any Amalfi itinerary.

 Cookie Settings